theangrytech-git/theangrytech-git/README.md

 - Once I've finished my AZ-104 Training Environment, I plan to:
 - Create an Azure Fundamental Training package
 - Create some AZ-104, AZ-305 course content and labs
+- Create a Chaos Studio Lab for DR planning using Real World examples, in Terraform
 - Look at doing the same for AWS
 - Create some course content and slap it onto Youtube (https://www.youtube.com/@TheAngryTech-YT)
 - Look at creating some Projects to host on here and a mini-course on how to create them